LUTZ BUSINESS INSIGHTS

 5 accounting strategies for the self-employed

-justin korth, senior accountant
+justin korth, tax director

 Being a business owner is great, but you’ll quickly realize you hold responsibilities in areas that you may not have much experience.
 Leveraging the expertise of others can allow you to spend your time on what matters most: running your business!

 Without careful management, your finances can quickly get the better of you.
 You may find yourself scrambling to gather and make sense of crumpled receipts once tax season hits; worst-case scenario, your business could run out of money, leaving you unable to pay yourself or your employees.

 Start with our 5 accounting strategies for the self-employed, and you’ll have a better grasp on the responsibilities of being your own boss:

 1. Use Software to Ensure Your Records Are Organized and Up To Date

 Without real-time financial data, you have very little visibility into your business finances.
 We recommend you start by using online accounting software, such as QuickBooks Online, to record your transactions and keep track of your cashflow.

 Getting started is easy and inexpensive – the QuickBooks Online Simple Start plan costs just $20 per month and contains most everything small businesses need to start.